 This talk will summarize Carnegie Mellon’s machine learning approach, what has been learned, and newer questions that are currently being studied.

 BIOGRAPHY: Dr. Tom M. Mitchell is the E. Fredkin University Professor at Carnegie Mellon University, where he founded the world's first machine learning department.
 His research uses machine learning to develop computers that are learning to read the web and uses brain imaging to study how the human brain understands what it reads.
 He co-chaired the 2017 U.S. National Academy study on “Information Technology, Automation, and the U.S. Workforce,” and has testified before the U.S. Congressional Research Service and the U.S. House Subcommittee on Veterans' Affairs on the potential uses and impacts of artificial intelligence.
 Dr. Mitchell is a member of the U.S. National Academy of Engineering, the American Academy of Arts and Sciences, and a Fellow and past president of the Association for the Advancement of Artificial Intelligence (AAAI).
 For more information on Professor Mitchell’s research, please visit http://rtw.ml.cmu.edu.

 ATTENDANCE: This event is open to all Stevens students, faculty, staff, alumni, and invited guests.
 Tickets will be emailed the week of the event.

-Dr. Daniela Rus, Andrew (1956) and Erna Viterbi Professor of Electrical Engineering and Computer Science and Director of the Computer Science and Artificial Intelligence Laboratory (CSAIL), MIT - Wednesday, November 28, 2018
+Dr. Daniela Rus, Andrew (1956) and Erna Viterbi Professor of Electrical Engineering and Computer Science and Director of the Computer Science and Artificial Intelligence Laboratory (CSAIL), MIT - Tuesday, November 28, 2018